Starscream-11813/Starscream-11813.github.io/_posts/2025-01-12-past-lives-screenplay.md

 collection: books
 date: 2025-01-12
 permalink: /books/past-lives-screenplay/
-excerpts: 'What if this is a past life as well, and we are already something else to each other in our next life?
+excerpts: 'Hae Sung: What if this is a past life as well, and we are already something else to each other in our next life?
 Who do you think we are then?<br>
-I don’t know.<br>
+Nora: I don’t know.<br>
-Me neither...
+Hae Sung: Me neither...
 See you then.'
 teaser: "PastLives.jpeg"
 tags:
   - Fiction